You'll need a passion for games, technical skills and the ability to work on your own and with a team to succeed as a games developer

 Working in games development, you'll be involved in the creation and production of games for personal computers, games consoles, social/online games, arcade games, tablets, mobile phones and other handheld devices.

-However, if you're developing a small independent 'indie' game, there's often much less of a distinction between the role of developer and designer, and your job may incorporate both programming and design.
-In these roles, development is in the broader sense to mean making the game.
+With a large games company, you may focus on a particular area of programming such as network, engine, graphic, toolchain and artificial intelligence.
+With a smaller independent 'indie' game producer, there's often much less of a distinction between the role of developer and designer, and your job may incorporate both programming and design.

 The making of a game from concept to finished product can take years and involve teams of professionals.
 There are several stages, including creating and designing a game's look and how it plays, animating characters and objects, creating audio, programming, localisation, testing, editing and producing.